 <url> <loc> https://www.holisticseo.digital/ </loc> <lastmod> 2020-07-21T16: 12: 20 + 03: 00 </lastmod> </url>

 Every sitemap starts with the most inclusive URL.
-But still, Google doesn’t care about the URL Order in the Sitemaps for crawling order.
-They are collecting the URLs and queueing them for crawling according to their internal crawl algorithms.
-Every URL should be used as absolute, not a relative URL.
-Also, every URL should be original, any canonical URL, duplicate page URL or a page without 200 status code shouldn’t be in the sitemap.
-Every URL in the Sitemap has to be the URLs which are necessary to be indexed.
+But still, Google doesn’t care about the URL Order in the Sitemaps for crawling orders.
+They are collecting the URLs and queuing them for crawling according to their internal crawl algorithms.
+Every URL should be used as an absolute, not a relative URL.
+Also, every URL should be original, any canonical URL, duplicate page URL, or page without a 200 status code shouldn’t be in the sitemap.
+Every URL in the Sitemap has to be the URL that is necessary to be indexed.

 <loc> also means location, it says the location of the URL.

 <lastmod> saying the last modified date of the URL in W3Schoold Date Format.
-If we would update the content in December 29, 2020, it would turn into 2020-12-29.
+If we would update the content on December 29, 2020, it would turn into 2020-12-29.

 <priority> says the importance of URL for crawling.
-In the old times, Google cared about this property in a sitemap, but most of the SEOs used it for manipulating the Search Engine, and as always.
-Because of this, Google has created new metrics such as internal link popularity, PageRank, traffic, or historical data to understand the importance of a URL on a web site.
+In the old times, Google cared about this property in a sitemap, but most of the SEOs used it for manipulating the Search Engine, as always.
+Because of this, Google has created new metrics such as internal link popularity, PageRank, traffic, or historical data to understand the importance of a URL on a website.

-<changefreq> is for specifying the change frequency of the URL so that the Search Engine can determine a crawl frequency.
+“<changefreq>” is for specifying the change frequency of the URL so that the Search Engine can determine a crawl frequency.
 In the old times, Google was able to refresh its index only once a month.
-After a while, it had started to update all indexes in 3-4 days.
-After Google Caffeine Update, it started to refresh the index for every web page separately. <changefreq> is an old property in Sitemap for those days in which Search Engines are slow to crawling and indexing.
+After a while, it started to update all indexes in 3-4 days.
+After Google Caffeine Update, it started to refresh the index for every web page separately. <changefreq> is an old property in Sitemap for those days in which Search Engines are slow to crawl and index.
 Also, SEOs started to use this metric to manipulate the Search Engine, so Google created its own metrics.

-You may find John Mueller’s a quote below related to the <changefreq>:
+You may find John Mueller’s quote below related to the <changefreq>:

 Priority and change frequency doesn’t really play that much of a role with Sitemaps anymore.